 1. Dromore Wood Nature Reserve

 This easy yet beautiful walk through the southeastern area of the Burren region will take you approximately two hours.
 The 400-hectare Dromore Woodland Nature Reserve is known for the diversity of its flora and fauna.
 It is packed with nature’ marvels to explore with a river, lakes, limestone pavement, and rich woodland species.
 It also has several historic sites, including the 17th century O’Brien Castle, the site of Cahermacrea Castle, the site of Kilakee Church, two ring forts and a lime kiln.
 Start from the village of Ruan (northwest of Ennis town) and follow the purple National Loop arrow.

 2. Caher Valley Loop

 OS Map: 51

-A bit of a tougher walk than the first, with 300m of climbing.
+This is a bit of a tougher walk than the first, with 300m of climbing.
 It will take 3 hrs 30 mins to complete.
-Follow the red arrow on white background up the Caher Valley on a minor road, before following an elevated green road.
+Follow the red arrows on white backgrounds up the Caher Valley on a minor road before following an elevated green road.
 Make sure to look up from your feet and take in the stunning views of the surrounding Burren landscape, paying close attention to the views of the Aran Islands which are particularly spectacular.

 OS Map: 63

-The Kilkee cliff walk is every bit as mesmerizing as the cliffs of Moher, just without the crowds, or the fencing!
-Some of the key attractions of this 8km cliff walk are the Pollock holes, Diamond Rocks, and Intrinsic Bay.
+The Kilkee cliff walk is every bit as mesmerising as the Cliffs of Moher trail – just without the crowds or the fencing!
+Some of the key attractions of this 8km cliff walk are the Pollock Holes, Diamond Rocks and Intrinsic Bay.
 The usual start point is at the Diamond Rocks Café at the West End of the town of Kilkee.
-There are no walls between the walkway and the cliff’s edge, so you’ll get your daily dose of adrenaline just by walking but be careful!
+There are no walls between the walkway and the cliff’s edge, so you’ll get your daily dose of adrenaline just by walking.
+But remember to be careful!

 4. The Lough Avalla Farm Loop